 - STAT101 Introductory Statistics

 Some of these courses also form part of the Intermediate requirements for Forestry.
-Students who have not taken chemistry to Year 13 secondary school level are strongly advised to take one Chemistry course, such as CHEM114 Foundations of Chemistry.
+Students who have not taken chemistry to Year 13 level are strongly advised to take one Chemistry course, such as CHEM114 Foundations of Chemistry.

 200-level and beyond